Data Processing Agreement

 1.6 EEA Law means EU General Data Protection Regulation (Regulation 2016/679) (“GDPR”), the GDPR as amended and incorporated into UK law under the UK European Union (Withdrawal) Act 2018 and as amended by Schedule 1 to the Data Protection, Privacy and Electronic Communications (Addendums etc.) (EU Exit) Regulations 2019 (SI 2019/419) (“UK GDPR”), the Swiss Federal Data Protection Act of 19 June 1992 and its corresponding ordinances (“Swiss DPA”) and any successor or amendments thereto (including without limitation implementation of GDPR by Member States into their national law), and any other law relating to the data protection, security, or privacy of individuals that applies in the EEA.

-1.7 Personal Data means any information processed by Aumni in connection with the performance of the Product, including that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular individual or household or with a particular individual’s or household’s device; or any inferences drawn therefrom.
-Personal Data includes, but is not limited to, name, alias, postal address, identification number, phone number, physical address, email address, details of orders and fulfilments, location data, online identifiers such as internet protocol addresses, cookie or other unique identifiers or as otherwise defined (including under similar terms such as “personal information,” “personal health information,” “personally identifiable information,” and “sensitive personal information”) under Data Protection Laws.
+1.7 Personal Data means any information, that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular individual or household or with a particular individual’s or household’s device; or to the extent required by any applicable Data Protection Law any inferences drawn therefrom.
+Personal Data includes, but is not limited to, name, alias, postal address, identification number, phone number, physical address, email address, details of orders and fulfillments, location data, online identifiers such as internet protocol addresses, cookie or other unique identifiers or as otherwise defined (including under similar terms such as “personal information,” “personal health information,” “personally identifiable information,” and “sensitive personal information”) under Data Protection Laws.

 1.8 Process, processed, or processing means the collection, receipt, recording, organization, structuring, alteration, use, transmission, access, sharing, provision, disclosure, distribution, copying, transfer, storage, management, retention, deletion, combination, restriction, summarizing, aggregation, correlation, inferring, derivation, analysis, adaptation, retrieval, consultation, destruction, disposal, or other handling of Personal Data.

-1.9 Services means services provided by Aumni as agreed to in the Order Form.
+1.9 Services means services provided by Aumni as agreed to and defined in the Order Form.

-1.11 Third Country means countries that have not received an adequacy decision relating to data transfers from the European Commission, UK ICO, or Swiss FDPIC relating to data transfers.
+1.11 Third Country means countries that have not received an adequacy decision from an applicable regulator relating to cross-border transfers of Personal Data, including regulators such as the European Commission, UK ICO, or Swiss FDPIC relating to data transfers.

-1.12 The terms Controller, Data Processor, Subprocessor, Data Subjects, Sell, and Service Provider shall have the same meaning as in the applicable Data Protection Laws, and their cognate terms shall be construed accordingly.
+1.12 The terms “Business”, “business purpose”, Controller, Data Processor, Subprocessor, Data Subjects, Deidentify, Sell, Service Provider, Share, and Third Party shall have the same meaning as in the applicable Data Protection Laws, and their cognate terms shall be construed accordingly.

 2. GENERAL DATA PROCESSING OBLIGATIONS

 2.1 Role of Parties.
-The parties acknowledge and agree that with respect to processing of Customer Personal Data, Aumni is a Data Processor, and a Service Provider and Customer is a Controller, except that if Customer is a Data Processor in which case Aumni is a Subprocessor.
+The parties acknowledge and agree that with respect to processing of Customer Personal Data, Aumni is a Data Processor, and a Service Provider (collectively “Processor”) and Customer is a Controller, except that if Customer is a Data Processor in which case Aumni is a Subprocessor.
 If Customer is a Processor of Customer Personal Data, Customer represents and warrants that Customer’s instructions and Processing of Customer Personal Data, including its appointment of Aumni as a Subprocessor, have been authorized by the respective Controller.
-Notwithstanding the foregoing, Aumni will be an independent Controller with respect to any Personal Data of Customer employees and other personnel using the Services or acting as administrative or business representatives with respect to the Services.
-Customer also represents and warrants that the Customer is responsible for the security and integrity of Customer Data in the Customer’s environment.

 2.2 Compliance with Data Protection Laws.
 Each party will comply with obligations under applicable Data Protection Laws in connection with Processing of Customer Personal Data.

 2.3 Purpose of Processing.
-The purpose of Processing under this DPA is the provision of the Services pursuant to the Agreement.
+The purpose of Processing under this DPA is the provision of the Services pursuant to the Agreement and related ordering documentation.
 Exhibit 1 (Details of Processing of Customer Personal Data) describes the subject matter and details of the Processing of Customer Personal Data.

 2.4 Customer Instructions and Restrictions on Processing.

 2.4.1.
 Aumni shall use, retain, disclose, or otherwise Process Customer Personal Data only on behalf of the Customer and for the specific business purpose of providing the Services and in accordance with Customer’s instructions, including as described in the Agreement.
-Aumni shall not Sell Customer Personal Data, nor use, retain, disclose, or otherwise Process Customer Personal Data outside of its business relationship with the Customer or for any other purpose except as required by law.
+Aumni shall not Sell or Share Customer Personal Data, nor use, retain, disclose, or otherwise Process Customer Personal Data outside of its business relationship with the Customer or for any other purpose except as required by law.
 Aumni will inform Customer if, Aumni determines that it is no longer able to meet its obligations under Data Protection Laws or where in Aumni’s reasonable opinion, any of Customer’s instructions infringes any Data Protection Laws.
-Customer reserves the right to take reasonable appropriate steps to discontinue and remediate unauthorized use of Customer Personal Data.
+Customer reserves the right to take reasonable and appropriate steps to ensure Aumni’s Processing of Customer Personal Data is consistent with Customer’s obligations under Data Protection Law and discontinue and remediate unauthorized use of Customer Personal Data.

 2.4.3.
-Aumni will not combine the Customer Personal Data, with Personal Data which it receives from or on behalf of another person or persons, or collects from its own interaction with individual, provided that Aumni may combine Personal Data to perform any business purpose permitted or required under the Agreement to perform the Services.
+Except where authorized by Customer, Aumni will not combine the Customer Personal Data, with Personal Data which it receives from or on behalf of another person or persons, or collects from its own interaction with individual, provided that Aumni may combine Personal Data to perform any business purpose permitted or required under the Agreement to perform the Services.

 3. CUSTOMER’S OBLIGATIONS

-3.1 Customer shall have sole responsibility for the accuracy, quality, and legality of Customer Personal Data and the means by which Customer obtained the Personal Data.
-Customer will not provide or cause to provide any data or information that is not necessary for Aumni to provide Customer the Services identified in the Order Form.
-Customer is responsible for the security and integrity of any Customer’s systems from where Customer Data is provided to Aumni.
+3.1 Customer is solely responsible for the accuracy, quality, and legality of Customer Personal Data that Customer provides or causes to provide to the Service, including without limitation the means by which Customer collected or obtained Customer Personal Data.
+Customer will use commercially reasonable efforts not to provide or cause to provide any data or information with Customer Personal Data that is not typically included in equity financing or fund transaction documents ("Out of Scope Customer Personal Data").
+If Aumni discovers such Out of Scope Customer Personal Data, Aumni may provide to Customer that such information must be removed.
+If Out of Scope Customer Personal Data is provided, it will be handled with the same set of security requirements as all other data on the Aumni platform.
+Customer is solely responsible for the security and integrity of any Customer’s systems from where Customer Personal Data is provided to Aumni.

 3.3 Customer understands and agrees that Customer is solely responsible for its own actions and activity in connection with the Customer Account and that Customer will keep its account passwords and login information confidential.